 This page and the resources on this site linked from it are Open Educational Resources (OER)

-This course looks at 2,000 years of the expansion of Christianity around the world.
+This course examines 2,000 years of Christianity's worldwide expansion.
 It will include an in-depth look at the last four hundred years, beginning with groups like the Moravians in the 1600s and then contributions of people like William Carey, Hudson Taylor, Cameron Townsend, Donald McGavran, and Ralph Winter.

 "God does not bless us so that we can hoard our blessing and bask in our abundance." -- Cassandra W., Northwest Nazarene University student